Skip to Content

 Can I qualify for a multifamily FHA loan with no employment income?

-Is buying a multifamily with FHA “house hacking”?
+Is buying a multifamily home with FHA financing “house hacking”?

 Yes.
-Buying a multifamily home and living in one unit is known as “house hacking”.
-The strategy is to live in the property 12 months (the minimum requirement), then convert the entire property into a rental.
-This method is simply a way to get into a rental property or future rental property with a small down payment.
+Buying a multifamily home and living in one unit and renting out the others is known as “house hacking.”
+The strategy is to live in the property for 12 months (the minimum requirement), then convert the entire property into a rental.
+Using an FHA loan gets you into a rental property with a small down payment.

 How to Apply